-- Pre-Congestion Notification (PCN): two new algorithms that determine when a PCN-enabled router Admission Marks and Preemption Marks a packet, depending on the traffic level. - Admission Marking condition- the traffic level is such that the router Admission Marks packets.
-The router provides an "early warning" that the load is nearing the engineered admission control capacity, before there is any significant build-up of CL packets in the queue. - Pre-emption Marking condition- the traffic level is such that the router Pre-emption Marks packets.
+- o Pre-Congestion Notification (PCN): two new algorithms that determine when a PCN-enabled router Admission Marks and Preemption Marks a packet, depending on the traffic level. - Admission Marking condition- the traffic level is such that the router Admission Marks packets.
+The router provides an "early warning" that the load is nearing the engineered admission control capacity, before there is any significant build-up in the queue of packets belonging to the specified real-time service class. - Pre-emption Marking condition- the traffic level is such that the router Pre-emption Marks packets.
 The router warns explicitly that pre-emption may be needed. - Configured-admission-rate the reference rate used by the admission marking algorithm in a PCN-enabled router. - Configured-pre-emption-rate the reference rate used by the preemption marking algorithm in a PCN-enabled router.